tdowner93/C-Game-Code-/README.md

 Now, the ball will stay at the hole when the game ends, making the final display visually correct.

-# Limk for Code The Game
+# Link for the Code
 https://onlinegdb.com/s-tdt35zO